mpenet/auspex/README.md

 including `chain`, `catch`, `finally`, `loop/recur`, `zip` and most of the nice stuff.
 I intentionally left out let-flow.

-It also adds a few interesting features that CompletableFutures support out of the box, for instance per "step" executor configuration, cancellation.
+`future` here represents the result of an asynchronous computation (promise), so more in the java sense than `clojure.core/future` (which will always run it's computation on an unbounded threadpool).

-Futures realization by default runs on Thread/currentThread but you can also specify a custom executor.
+You can also use a `qbits.auspex/future` as replacement of `clojure.core/future` via `(a/future (fn [] ::foo) executor)` it would then realize the future on whatever ExecutorService you'd choose (there's some sugar for that on `qbits.auspex.executor`).

-You can also use a `qbits.auspex/future` as replacement of `clojure.core/future` via `(a/future (fn [] ::foo) executor)` it would then run on whatever ExecutorService you'd choose (there's some sugar for that on `qbits.auspex.executor`).
+Composition functions (`then`, `fmap`, `complete!`, `handle`, `finally`) all have an extra/optional `executor` argument that allows to control where computation happens, otherwise they will use the execution context of the previous step.
+So if you specify an executor at a level be aware that subsequent levels will re-use it unless you specify otherwise.

 ## Performance